pupil-labs/pupil-docs/neon/getting-started/first-recording/index.md

----
-description: Beginner guide to making your first Neon recording.
----

-# Make your first recording
+# Make Your First Recording

 Using your Neon eye tracking system for the first time?

 Follow the steps below to make your first recording!

-## 1. Set up your new Companion Device.
+## 1. Set Up Your New Companion Device.

 The Companion Device included in your Neon case is a brand-new device.
 It has never been turned on, so it will require setup.

 Create a new Google account or use an existing Google account during setup.

-## 2. Install and start the Neon Companion app.
+## 2. Install and Start the Neon Companion App.

 Next, install the Neon Companion app on your device: